10. The Eternal Torah

 And when the people came to the camp, the elders of Israel said; "Why has the L-rd smitten us today before the Philistines?
 Let us take unto us the Ark of the Covenant of the L-rd from Shiloh, that He may come among us and save us from the hand of our enemies."

 The verse under discussion is declaring that in the Messianic Era, the entire city of Jerusalem will symbolize this nearness of G-d.
-Since the Ark will no longer be needed for this purpose, it will not be remembered, missed, etc.
+Since the Ark will no longer be needed for this purpose, it will not be remembered, or missed.

-According to missionaries, this verse under discussion "proves" that the Torah will not be observed in the future.
+According to missionaries, this "proves" that the Torah will not be observed in the future.
 But this presumption is incorrect, for the Ark contained only the Ten Commandments:

 Then I [Moses] turned and came down from the mountain, and put the tablets in the Ark I had made; and there they were as the L-rd commanded me.